 project

 Each student planning to take the Minor can select a project equivalent to 12 ETCS.
-A list of topics provided by eSpace is available HERE.
+A list of projects offered by eSpace is available HERE.

 Subjects could also be proposed by an EPFL lab or the students themselves (as long as the project is space related).